This post may contain affiliate links.

 Have you ever wondered why those big play kitchens, cars and big plastic dinosaurs seem to stand unused a few weeks after Christmas?

-Instead of large, single-use toys this Christmas, I recommend stocking up on some investment toy sets and open-ended play materials!
+Instead of large, single-use toys at Christmas or birthdays, I recommend stocking up on some investment toy sets and open-ended play materials.
 Our favorite gifts to give our kids are toy sets that can be added to each year on Christmas or for birthdays.

 Below is a list of the toys and open-ended play materials that are frequently used in our home.

-Some can be purchased at thrift stores, but for those that can’t I left links.
+Some can be purchased at thrift stores.
+For those that can’t be easily thrifted, I left links for you!

 Toys Worth Investing In